|

 -

-Shuttle bus for ferry departures and arrivals at Wellington: The Interislander terminal is a long walk north of Wellington city centre, but a shuttle bus (clearly marked 'Interislander') operates from platform 9 at the railway station 50 minutes before each ferry leaves.
-The journey time is 5 minutes, the fare is NZ$2 per person, children under 5 free.
+Shuttle bus for ferry departures and arrivals at Wellington: The Interislander terminal is a long walk north of Wellington city centre, but a free shuttle bus (clearly marked 'Interislander') operates from platform 9 at the railway station 50 minutes before each ferry leaves, journey time 5 minutes.
 Tickets can be bought with cash or credit card from the ticketing station.
 Similarly, a shuttle bus meets each ferry arrival and will take you to the railway station as soon as everyone has reclaimed their baggage (although there's no shuttle bus for ferry arrivals after 9pm).

 -